 Do all the departments involved understand the concepts in the same way?

-If not — what's the difference and what matters to account for?
-For example, one company we worked with stored wholesale and retail SKUs in the same place.
+For example, one company we worked with stored wholesale and retail SKUs in one place.

 At the same time, the procurement department and the retail department meant different things by "SKU."
 For procurement, identical SKUs could denote different colors of the same product, but the product itself had to be made at a single plant.